mpalmer79/quirk-trade-appraisal-Nissan/README_NISSAN.md

-# Quirk Nissan Trade Appraisal (Clone of Quirk Ford)
+# Quirk Nissan Trade Appraisal

 This is a direct clone of the Quirk Ford trade tool, with branding and links adjusted to **Quirk Nissan**.